akashrchandran/syrics/README.md

  <div align="center">

 A command line tool to fetch lyrics from spotify and save it to lrc file.
 It can fetch both synced and unsynced lyrics from spotify.
+You can find API version at [akashrchandran/spotify-lyrics-api](https://github.com/akashrchandran/spotify-lyrics-api).

 </div>